opendatahub-io/distributed-workloads/examples/kfto-sft-feast-rag/README.md

 # Fine-Tuning a RAG Model with Feast on OpenShift AI

 This project provides an end-to-end example of how to fine-tune a Retrieval-Augmented Generation (RAG) model on **OpenShift AI**.
-It uses the **Feast** feature store for efficient retrieval of context and the **Kubeflow Training SDK** to orchestrate the distributed fine-tuning job on the cluster.
+It uses the **Feast** (Feature Store) for efficient retrieval of context and the **Kubeflow Training SDK** to orchestrate the distributed fine-tuning job on the cluster.

 The core idea is to enhance a generator model (like BART) by providing it with relevant documents retrieved from a knowledge base at runtime.
 This notebook handles the entire lifecycle: ingesting data into the feature store, fine-tuning the RAG model on synthetically generated Q&A pairs, and testing the final artifact.